 Considering a switch from an all-natural gas furnace or heat pump to dual fuel heat?
 If you are, you’re probably familiar with conventional wisdom about dual-fuel HVAC equipment.

-The basic idea behind dual fuel is that it's a more energy efficient way to heat your home than, say… just using natural gas or just using an electric heat pump.
-According to many (including, perhaps, the fine folks at your local power utility), dual fuel systems cost less than "pure" heat pump or natural gas systems because they capitalize on the benefits of both while avoiding the drawbacks.
+The basic idea behind dual fuel is that it’s a more energy-efficient way to heat your home than, say… just using natural gas or just using an electric heat pump.
+According to many (including, perhaps, the fine folks at your local power utility), dual fuel systems cost less than “pure” heat pumps or natural gas systems because they capitalize on the benefits of both while avoiding the drawbacks.

-If it were always that simple, you'd be all-in for dual fuel no matter what.
+If it were always that simple, you’d be all-in for dual fuel no matter what.
 So would we.
-Reality, however, is a bit more complicated.
+The reality, however, is a bit more complicated.

-Nowadays, dual fuel isn't necessarily more energy efficient than its most popular alternatives for every home all of the time.
-In fact - and this is just our opinion, mind you - the question of "upgrading" to dual fuel heating equipment should actually have less to do with cost and more to do with comfort.
+Nowadays, dual fuel isn’t necessarily more energy efficient than its most popular alternatives for every home all of the time.
+In fact – and this is just our opinion, mind you – the question of “upgrading” to dual-fuel heating equipment should have less to do with cost and more to do with comfort.